opendocsg/slw-judgments-backfill/2001_SGHC_78/report.md

 214    The learned DPP in his submission urged the court to draw an adverse inference against the third accused for his failure to mention in his cautioned statement that he had brought the suitcases from Pakistan to return them to their owner Hash.
 This was a curious submission so to speak.
 First of all, the court noted that the prosecution was singularly shy in not tendering this cautioned statement during the prosecutions case for reasons well known to it.
 Having elected so, it did not fall for the prosecution to argue later that the third accused should have mentioned the particulars alluded to in his cautioned statement.

-## 215 Secondly, the case cited by the prosecution Roshdi v Public Prosecutor [1994] 3 SLR 282 highlights the aspect that a
+## 215 Secondly, the case cited by the prosecution Roshdi v Public Prosecutor <span class="citation">[1994] 3 SLR 282</span> highlights the aspect that a

 cautioned statement recorded under s 122(6) of the CPC does not require the accused person to minutely detail the defence he would be relying on at the trial.
 At any rate, looking at the cautioned statement in its true perspective, it was my opinion that the third accused had stated his position sufficiently.
 In any event, in the statement (exh P-50) made by him on 10 April 2000 two days after his cautioned statement he had adequately adumbrated his defence.
 In the circumstances, the invitation by the prosecution to draw an adverse inference against the third accused pursuant to s 122(3) of the CPC was found by me to be

 ## entirely unprepossessing.
 In this, I am fortified by a view expressed by the Singapore Court of Appeal in Public Prosecutor v

-## Abdul Naser bin Amer Hamsah [1997] 1 SLR 73 where the court observed that no adverse inference could be drawn when the
+## Abdul Naser bin Amer Hamsah <span class="citation">[1997] 1 SLR 73</span> where the court observed that no adverse inference could be drawn when the

 defence was disclosed in an investigation statement recorded.